flycheck/flycheck/doc/user/installation.rst

 Prerequisites
 =============

-Flycheck needs GNU Emacs 24.3 and works best on Unix-like systems like Linux or OS X.  It does not support older releases of GNU Emacs or other flavours of Emacs (e.g. XEmacs, Aquamacs, etc.).
+Flycheck needs GNU Emacs |min-emacs| and works best on Unix-like systems like Linux or OS X.  It does not support older releases of GNU Emacs or other flavours of Emacs (e.g. XEmacs, Aquamacs, etc.).

 .. _flycheck-windows-support: